-Look for make/let someone do something in the Dialogue Box!
+!Look for make/let someone do something in the Dialogue Box!

-You are the team leader of a company project and you have to give a weekly report to the manager.
-The project was going smoothly until suddenly the contractors made changes with the agreed plan.
-How would you report this to the manager without making the problem sound bad?
+You are the team leader of a company project and have to make a weekly report to the manager.
+The project went smoothly when suddenly the contractors made changes with the agreed plan.
+How would you report this to the manager without making the problem sound bad.